Inferring DAGs and Phylogenetic Networks from Least Common Ancestors: Abstract

-In this paper, we extend Aho. et al.'s problem from trees to DAGs, providing a theoretical and algorithmic framework for reasoning about LCA constraints in this more general setting.
+In this paper, we extend Aho. et~al.'s problem from trees to DAGs, providing a theoretical and algorithmic framework for reasoning about LCA constraints in this more general setting.
 More specifically, given a collection $R$ of LCA constraints, we introduce the notion of the \emph{$+$-closure} $R^+$, which captures additional LCA relations implied by $R$.
-Using this closure, we then associate a \emph{canonical DAG} $G_R$ to $R$ and show that a collection of constraints $R$ can be realized by a DAG in terms of LCAs if and only if $R$ is realized in this way by $G_R$.
+Using this closure, we then associate a \emph{canonical DAG} $\cG_R$ to $R$ and show that a collection of constraints $R$ can be realized by a DAG in terms of LCAs if and only if $R$ is realized in this way by $\cG_R$.
 In addition, we adapt this construction to obtain {\em phylogenetic networks}, a special class of DAGs widely used in phylogenetics.
-In particular, we define a canonical phylogenetic network $N_R$ for realizing $R$, and prove that $N_R$ is \emph{regular}, that is, it coincides with the Hasse diagram of the set system underlying $N_R$.
+In particular, we define a canonical phylogenetic network $\cN_R$ for realizing $R$, and prove that $\cN_R$ is \emph{regular}, that is, it coincides with the Hasse diagram of the set system underlying $\cN_R$.
 Finally, we show that, for any DAG-realizable collection $R$, the {\em classical closure} of $R$, that is the collection of \emph{all} LCA constraints that must hold in \emph{every} DAG realizing $R$, coincides with its $+$-closure.
-All constructions introduced in this paper can be computed in polynomial time, and we provide explicit algorithms for each. }
+All constructions introduced in this paper can be computed in polynomial time, and we provide explicit algorithms for each.
+All algorithms developed in this paper are implemented in the freely available Python package \texttt{RealLCA}.